Nested async/await in Rust: Desugaring and assembly

 The following flow chart shows how the goto closure is invoked.
 The steps are:

-1. The memory needed for the goto closure is allocated along with the patrol closure environment.
+1. The memory needed for the goto closure and the patrol closure environment are allocated.

 2. The goto closure environment is initialized with the unit and the target position.